Ziwei-Liu3/DecenOptWithClientSampling/README.md

 8. Do you have experiments on dense topologies?
 Appendix G mentions a fully-connected graph, but I didn't find the results.

+* I'm not sure what this commented meant.
+Appendix G showed the experimental results of centralized topology, and from what I know fully-connected is synonymous to centralized.